 Tips for a great day out at Edinburgh Zoo

 Edinburgh Zoo is a firm favourite on a visit to Edinburgh no matter what age you are!
-It’s open every day of the year – including Christmas Day, so whenever you stay at Craigwell Cottage, you’ll be able to pay a visit to Edinburgh Zoo during your stay.
+It’s open every day of the year – except Christmas Day, so whichever time of the year you visit Edinburgh you’ll be able to pay a visit to Edinburgh Zoo.
 You’ll find admission charges here.

 Before you travel to the Zoo, take a look at their day planner which will give you details of what’s on throughout the day.
 It’s a good idea to take a few minutes to read this and plan your day’s activities as there are often interesting talks on, or chances to see animals up close.